ishan22/Host/README.md

-# Host
+# SeamlessEvents
-A collaborative playlist
+A seamless event manager.